 If you want a pop of color in your travels, this is the perfect suitcase for you.
 It comes in a few very bright colors, and then there are also the classic black and white.

 American Tourister is actually owned by Samsonite – one of the leaders of the luggage manufacturing market.
 So, you can expect their suitcases to be pretty high quality, just with a more affordable price tag – and that’s exactly what the Curio is.

-As always, the first thing we will look at are the basic specifications of this luggage.
-The Curio collection features three suitcases; the smallest one is a carry on, and the other two would have to be checked at an airport.
-You can see their dimensions and weight right here:
+As always, the first thing we will look at is the basic specifications of this luggage.
+The Curio collection features three suitcases; the smallest one is a carry-on, and the other two would have to be checked at an airport.

 I would love to tell you the exact capacity of each suitcase, but sadly I can’t.
 It’s not listed on American Tourister’s website, or on Amazon.
 But I presume it’s not too different from other luggage of similar size.

 And that’s it for now.
 It’s time to take a look at all the features that this luggage is equipped with, and whether they are the bomb or not.

 The Curio is a hard side suitcase and its shell is made of polypropylene.
 That material is often used in luggage because it is really lightweight.
 It is one of the lightest plastics used in luggage, and you can definitely see that in the weight of these suitcases.

 However, polypropylene is not as sturdy or durable as other materials, namely polycarbonate.
 But it is just as prone to scratches as polycarbonate is, and you might want to consider getting a suitcase cover.

 The good thing about the Curio is that it has a ribbed shell, which really helps hide those scuffs.
 They won’t be as visible as they would be on a suitcase with a completely smooth shell, and your luggage will look as good as new for a while.